How do first-time students enroll for classes?

 The procedure for adding or dropping a course depends on the date the change is made and whether the student is adding or dropping a course for a current or future semester.

-Current Semester: Beginning the first day of classes of any given semester, students can add or drop courses the first five days without charge by coming to the Registrar’s Office.
+Current Semester: For the first five days of the semester, students may add or drop courses without charge by visiting the Registrar’s Office.
 Courses cannot be added after the first week of classes.
-The following drop fees will be applied to courses dropped after the first week of the semester:

 Please note: Full-time students may not drop below 12 credit hours, and only full-time students are permitted to live in the residence halls.
 Residence hall students who desire to drop to less than 15 hours need underload approval from the Dean of the College.
 This will occur during the online drop process.